 Another study, published by PLOS One (2015), found a relationship between near-work activities and myopia progression.
 While more research is needed, various studies have found that excessive time spent on near-work activities like reading a book, using a computer and playing games on digital devices is linked to myopia.
 As a result, eye doctors recommend that parents keep track of and limit the amount of time their child spends on a phone or other digital devices.

 If your child has myopia, book a myopia management assessment to determine whether they could benefit from this life-changing treatment.
 The child’s age, as well as their maturity level and lifestyle, will all play a role in determining which treatment to offer and the best time to begin myopia management.

 Speak with Dr. Moshe Roth and Dr. Steffani Tiomno, who will advise you on the best myopia management treatment options for your child’s vision and lifestyle.

-Family Eye Care serves patients from Old Bridge, East Brunswick, Woodbridge and Edison, all throughout New Jersey.
+Family Eye Care serves patients from Old Bridge, East Brunswick, Woodbridge, and Edison, New Jersey and surrounding communities.

 - A: Progressive myopia is nearsightedness that worsens year after year.
 Severe myopia, also known as high myopia, can develop as a result of this trend, which can have significant eye health consequences in late adulthood.